thorstone25/qups/README.md

 ### Legacy Installation
 If the above procedure does not work for you, you can manually download and install each [extension](##Extensions).
 1. Download the desired extension packages into a folder adjacent to the "qups" folder e.g. if qups is located at `/path/to/my/qups`, kWave should be downloaded to an adjacent folder `/path/to/my/kWave`.

 2. Create a MATLAB [Project](https://www.mathworks.com/help/matlab/matlab_prog/create-projects.html) and add the root folder of the extension to the path e.g. `/path/to/my/kWave`.

-Note: The "prj" file in USTB is a [_Toolbox_](https://www.mathworks.com/help/matlab/matlab_prog/create-and-share-custom-matlab-toolboxes.html) file, not a [_Project_](https://www.mathworks.com/help/matlab/matlab_prog/) file - you will still need to make a new _Project_.
+* Note: The "prj" file in USTB is a [_Toolbox_](https://www.mathworks.com/help/matlab/matlab_prog/create-and-share-custom-matlab-toolboxes.html) file, not a [_Project_](https://www.mathworks.com/help/matlab/matlab_prog/) file - you will still need to make a new _Project_.

-3. Open the Qups.prj project and add each extension package as a [reference](https://www.mathworks.com/help/matlab/matlab_prog/componentize-large-projects.html).
+3. Open the `Qups.prj` project and add each extension package as a [reference](https://www.mathworks.com/help/matlab/matlab_prog/componentize-large-projects.html).

 4. (optional) Apply [patches](###parallel-processing-with-external-packages) to enable further parallel processing.

 5. (optional) Run tests via the `runProjectTests()` function in the build directory.
 ```
-addpath build; runProjectTests('Github', 'verbosity', 'Concise');
+addpath build; runProjectTests('verbosity', 'Concise'),
 ```

 ## Extensions